arthur-ai/arthur-common/src/arthur_common/api_changelog.md

 The intention of this changelog is to document API changes as they happen to effectively communicate them to customers.

 ---
+# 08/26/2025
+- **CHANGE**: arthur-common version of the changelog has started & the changes below are from OSS

 # 08/09/2025
 Made `bert_f_score` and `reranker_relevance_score` optional.